VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

     cd $SCAN_DATE
     download_xnat NHP_${SCAN_DATE}_${SUBJ}

 If successful, it will state "Succesfully contacted XNAT.
 Downloading now...".
 If not successful, it will hang for a long time.
 The first time you run download_xnat, it will create an credientials file.
-You will need to delete or modify this credientials file if you change your password.
+You will need to delete or modify this credentials file if you change your password.

-I've (JW) been downloading the XNAT data to (for example) `/NHP_MRI/Data_raw/EDDY/20170420/MRI/xnat`.
+The XNAT server is a service of the Spinoza Center that tends to be under development.
+At this moment (2018-05-31) it is operational and the fastest way to get the data from it is probably by downloading a large zip-file from the web-interface.
+SC management is considering implementing another solution so all this may change in the future.

+At any rate, you should be able to get the data from the SC as soon as possible and *check whether it is complete and non-corrupt*.
+Then,save the dicoms in `VCNIN/Data_dcm/SUBJECT/YYYYMMDD`.

 Convert dicom to nifti
 ----------------------